Slumping technology stocks pull Wall Street lower – KION546

 Slumping technology stocks pull Wall Street lower

+The S&P 500 fell 0.8%, while the Nasdaq dropped 2.3%.
+The Dow Jones Industrial Average eked out a 0.2% gain, thank’s primarily to big gains for McDonald’s and UnitedHealth.

+Big technology and communications companies helped weigh down the broader market, though some of the selling eased by late afternoon.

 A stark profit warning from Snapchat’s parent company spooked investors into dumping the stocks of major social media companies.
-Snap plummeted 40.5%, while Facebook’s parent, Meta, slumped 8.8%.
-Google’s parent fell 8.5%.
+Snap plummeted 43.1%, its biggest single-day drop ever, while Facebook’s parent, Meta, slumped 7.6%.
+Google’s parent fell 5.1%.

 Inflation has been weighing on a wide range of industries in the form of higher raw materials costs and more costly labor.
 Many businesses have been raising prices on everything from food to clothing to offset the impact of higher costs, but the pressure has been increasing.
 Key retailers, including Target and Walmart have said that higher costs are squeezing operations.
 They also raised concerns that consumers are tempering spending on a wide range of goods.